stephenh/s3fsr/README.markdown

 Caching
 =======

-* File content is never cached
+* File content is never cached (though file size is)
 * Directory listings are always cached
 * Directory listings can be explicitly reset using `touch`, e.g. `touch ~/s3/subdir`